Libido: Further psychological and social viewpoints

 A person may have a desire for sex, but not have the opportunity to act on that desire, or may on personal, moral or religious reasons refrain from acting on the urge.
 Psychologically, a person's urge can be repressed or sublimated.
 Conversely, a person can engage in sexual activity without an actual desire for it.
 Multiple factors affect human sex drive, including stress, illness, pregnancy, and others.
 A large 2022 review, using more than 620,000 people and 211 studies, found that men had higher sex drives than women on average, and that one-third of women (30-35%) had a higher sex drive than the average man.
 The study found an 80% overlap in the sex drives of men and women, and that the effects of the difference were "medium" in size.
+However, a 2024 comprehensive review challenged the interpretation that these self-reported differences reflect inherent biological differences in sexual motivation.
+Touraille and Ågmo examined evidence from both humans and non-human mammals, finding that sex differences in sexual motivation depend heavily on measurement methods.

+In rodent studies, when sexual motivation was measured through approach behaviors in procedures without aversive elements, no sex differences emerged.
+Earlier studies using the Columbia Obstruction Box (where animals crossed electrified grids to reach mates) actually found female rats were more motivated than males, or showed no difference—never finding males superior to females.
+In non-human primates, observational data from species including gray mouse lemurs, chimpanzees, and bonobos showed comparable rates of sexual activity and numbers of partners between males and females, with both sexes displaying promiscuous mating patterns.

+In humans, when sexual motivation is measured through automatic physiological responses—including genital arousal to sexual stimuli, attentional allocation to sexual content, implicit motivation tests, and spinal reflex facilitation—sex differences consistently disappear.
+Touraille and Ågmo suggest that the sex differences found in self-report questionnaires may reflect social learning of sexual scripts, response bias due to gender norms, and the documented lower quality of sexual experiences (including lower orgasm rates and higher rates of pain during intercourse) reported by women, rather than reflecting true differences in underlying sexual motivation.
+They conclude that males and females across mammalian species, including humans, appear similar with regard to the inherent intensity of sexual motivation.